sphinx-gallery/sphinx-gallery/doc/configuration.rst

 Listing multiple items merges all the examples into a single mini-gallery.
 The mini-gallery will only be shown if the files exist or the items are actually used or referred to in an example.
+Thumbnails may also be duplicated if they correspond to multiple object names or an object name and file/glob input.

 .. minigallery::
     :add-heading: